 The main objective of the +Raíces Project is the installation of anycast copies of the root Server in countries within LACNIC's region.
-With the installation of these servers in strategic sites such as IXPs (Internet Exchange Points) and NAPs (Network Access Points), it is expected that more direct access to the Internet will be provided for a greater number of users as well as local Internet Service Providers.
+With the installation of these servers in strategic sites such as IXPs (Internet Exchange Points) and NAPs (Network Access Points).
+The goal is to have a more direct access to one of the Internet's critical resources -the DNS-, as this will allow improving local Internet user and provider connectivity.

 ABOUT THE PROJECT

 This initiative is undertaken as part of the active role of LACNIC as promoter of Internet development within the region. +Raices project contributes to strengthen the global infrastructure of the Internet as well as its stability to enhance the reach, strength and response times of the DNS system (a key building block of the Internet's infrastructure) regionally as well as globally.
 For this, LACNIC has signed the following agreements: